Synchronize accelerated clock in a multipartite relativistic quantum system: QCS for the accelerated clock in a multiparty quantum system

-In this section, we study the QCS in the many-detector quantum system.
-To synchronize Bob's accelerated clock, we select the first atom carried by a static observer Alice as the standard clock.
+In this section, we study the QCS in many-detector quantum systems.
+To synchronize Bob's accelerated clock, we select the first atom carried by a static observer, Alice, as the standard clock.
 In the beginning, Alice and Bob make an appointment to the starting time $\tau$ to measure their local state.
-However, since Bob's clock has been accelerated, they do not have a synchronized clock to start with together.
-Therefore, they can only start their measurements at their own proper time $\tau_i=\tau (i=A,B)$ , which are relative to the time readings of their own clock and are different due to relativistic effects.
-After the accelerated motion of Bob, Alice measures her state when her clock points at $\tau_{A}=\tau$, which reduces the collapse of wave packet of the state shared between Alice and Bob.
-Then Bob also measures his state at time $\tau_{B}=\tau$, which lags behind than Alice's measuring time $\tau_{A}=\tau$.
-In this way we obtain the time probability which is used to estimate the difference between Alice's and Bob's proper time.
+However, since Bob's clock has been accelerated, they experience different proper times.
+Therefore, Alice and Bob can only start their measurements at their own proper times $\tau_A=\tau $ and $\tau_{B}=\tau$ respectively, which are relative to time readings of their own clock and are different due to relativistic effects.
+Once Bob have finished the accelerated motion and Alice's clock points at $\tau_{A}=\tau$, Alice measures her state immediately, which reduces the collapse of wave packet of the entangled state shared between Alice and Bob.
+Then Bob also measures his state at the appointed proper time $\tau_{B}=\tau$, which is different from Alice's measuring time due to Bob's relativistic motion.
+Then we obtain the time probability which is used to estimate the difference between Alice's and Bob's proper time.
+It is worth to note that in our proposal, the time difference information induced by Bob'€™s relativistic motion is encoded in the probability $P$, and Bob is required to synchronize his clock depending on what he measures for P for a single clock.
+According to the existing clock synchronization proposals \cite{Jozsa,Krco}, local measurement and classical communication would enable Bob to synchronize his clock to the standard clock as soon as the time probability $P$ is obtained.

 Since we only need to synchronize Bob's clock according to Alice's standard clock, the degree of freedom for all the rest atoms should be traced out.
 Indeed, any accelerated clock in the $n$-party system can be synchronized with Alice's clock, whereas any static clock can be selected as the standard clock.
 Tracing out the the rest sub-sytems in Eq. (\ref{Multiple2}), we obtain the reduced density matrix for Alice and Bob in their own basis ($|00\rangle,|01\rangle,|10\rangle,|11\rangle$), where $S_{1}=\frac{n-k-1}{k}+\frac{\nu^{2}}{1-q}$, $S_{2}=1+\frac{q\nu^{2}(n-k-1)}{(1-q)k}$, $S_{3}=1+\frac{\nu^{2}(k-1)}{(1-q)(n-k)}$ and $S_{4}=\frac{k-1}{n-k}+\frac{q\nu^{2}}{1-q}$.